sindre-gangeskar/shadps4-alchemist/README.md

 ### Under development
 A pre-release is out but it is bare-bones and meant for those who are willing to use as it is now and accepts that unexpected things can occur.
 It has the core functionality in place, enabling and disabling mods is functional as well as launching games through shadPS4 Alchemist.

+### Planned features
+- Linux and MacOS Support
+- Drag'n drop functionality for installing mods
+- Creating mods that maintains the proper structure and relative path to the files in question
+- And more

 ### Install
 Please see the [**releases**](https://github.com/sindre-gangeskar/shadps4-alchemist/releases) section for the latest builds available.